Full spoilers for Outlander through the series finale, including Jamie Fraser’s fate at Kings Mountain.

 Does Jamie Die In The Outlander Series Finale?

 Yes — Jamie appears to die in the Outlander series finale.
-But no — the finale does not leave him permanently dead.

-At Kings Mountain, Frank’s history book seems to come true.
+At Kings Mountain, Frank’s book seems to come true.
 Jamie survives the battle itself, but after the fighting ends, Major Patrick Ferguson shoots him.
 Claire finds Jamie alive for a moment, but his wound is fatal.
 He asks for forgiveness.
 His body goes still.
 Claire collapses over him and refuses to leave him.

 That is a death scene.